Geoffrey Plantagenet, Count of Anjou

 At the age of fifteen he was married to Matilda, the daughter of Henry I and and widow of Henry V, Holy Roman Emperor.
 The pair never cared for each other, their's was a union of convenience.
 Henry I chose Geoffrey to sire his grandchildren because his lands were strategically placed on the Norman frontiers and he required the support of Geoffrey's father Fulk, his erstwhile enemy.
 He accordingly forced his highly reluctant daughter to marry Geoffrey.

 Their marriage took place on 22nd May 1128, at Le Mans in France.
-The first reference to Norman heraldry was in 1128, when Henry I knighted his son-in-law Geoffrey and granted him a badge of gold lions (or leopards ) on a blue background.
+In 1128 Henry I knighted his son-in-law Geoffrey and granted him a badge of gold lions (or leopards ) on a blue background.

 The couple disliked each other from the outset of their union and neither was of a nature to pretend otherwise and so the scene was set for an extremely stormy marriage.
 They were, however, finally prevailed upon by the formidable Henry I to do their duty and produce an heir to England.
 They had three sons, Henry, born 1133, who was to become King of England, Geoffrey, Count of Nantes (1 June 1134 - 26 July 1158.) and William, Count of Poitou (1136-1164).